dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/tei-xml.md

 See `webapi/src/it/scala/org/knora/webapi/e2e/v1/KnoraSipiIntegrationV1ITSpec.scala` for a complete test case involving the sample data ("create a mapping for standoff conversion to TEI referring to an XSLT and also create a Gravsearch template and an XSLT for transforming TEI header data").

 When you provide a custom conversion, it is up to you to ensure the validity of the TEI document.
 You can use this service to validate: [TEI by example validator](http://teibyexample.org/xquery/TBEvalidator.xq).
-Problems and bugs caused by XSL transformations are out of scope of the responsibility of the Knora software.
+Problems and bugs caused by XSL transformations are out of scope of the responsibility of the DSP-API software.